-JCPenney was expected to deliver anything from a 5-cent loss per share to 5 cents in earnings, but wound up generating 11 cents per share to the good.
-That was 78% less than last year’s earnings, but it was enough to prompt the company to raise its outlook for the fourth quarter.
+Plano, Texas – JCPenney was expected to deliver anything from a 5-cent loss per share to 5 cents in earnings, but wound up generating 11 cents per share to the good.
+That was 78% less than last year’s earnings, but cheered Wall Street this morning enough to send its stock up over 7% by mid-day trading.

 Sales in the third quarter ended Oct.
 31 fell 3.2% to $4.2 billion, with comps down 4.6%.

-“We’ve been trying to balane the top line and the bottom line,” chairman and ceo Mike Ullman told analysts during the retailer’s conference call earlier this month.
-“We’re not going to play the game of buying sales.”
+"We’ve been trying to balane the top line and the bottom line," chairman and ceo Mike Ullman told analysts during this morning’s conference call.
+"We’re not going to play the game of buying sales."

 Freed from the sharp markdowns of last year’s third quarter and with inventories at lower levels, gross margin rose 210 basis points to 40.6% of sales.

 Women’s apparel and shoes were the strongest categories, jewelry the weakest.

 Of the home department, Ullman predicted: "Soft home probably has more of an upside as far as the rebounding of the economy."

 He said the company is pleased with sales of the new Cindy Crawford Style collection, especially bedding and window.

 Overall, he said, the company is ahead of plan for the year and on-plan so far in November.